 A.B.
 Degree Requirements

-Degree requirements include completion of a major and minor, courses for distribution, courses in a foreign language courses, a course satisfying the multicultural perspectives requirement, and credit requirements.
+Degree requirements include completion of a first-year seminar, courses for distribution, a course in a language other than English, a course satisfying the multicultural perspectives requirement, PE units, a major, and credit requirements.

 Adding or Dropping a Class

 You can add or drop a class within the add/drop period each semester on my.mtholyoke.
 After the first two weeks of the semester, you will need to petition the Academic Administrative Board to add a class.
 Before submitting a petition, be sure to meet with your class dean.
 Between the 15th and 50th class days of the semester, you may withdraw from a class by filling out the Change of Registration form and obtaining your instructor’s approval.
 A “W” will be recorded as the grade for the class.

 Credit Overload (Excess Credits)

 Students may take 21 or more credits (other than first-year students in their first semester), if they have approval/signature of their faculty advisor and class Dean.
 A completed Request for Excess Credits form must be completed, signed by the faculty advisor, class dean, then submitted to the Registrar's Office.
 Students may take 24 or more credits if they have approval from both their faculty advisor and the Dean of Studies.